In this blog post, I am going to show you how to create a full screen overlay.

 Here are both methods, in all their glory, again, by your friend (Honestly, have we ever even just met?)
 Dimitrios:

 Actually, when I began creating these methods, I would use a naive implementation where I did not account for the browser’s resize event.
 So I had all the code in one function.
-Thankfully, the implementations I gave above, account for the browser’s resize event.
+Thankfully, the implementations I gave above, account for the browser’s resize and scroll events.

 I would also use an empty static element (div or canvas) with zero width.
 But the browsers would account for it ever so slighlty, even if it was empty and of zero length.
 This had as consequence that the underlying page would be slightly different when the popup disappeared than it was before its apperance.
 So, I decided to make everything completely dynamic.
 And, this way, I achieved perfect results.